coertklaver/solve-it/README.md

 **Mitigations**: something that can be done to prevent a weakness from occurring, or to minimise its impact.

 Each of these concepts are contained in subfolders within the [\data](https://github.com/SOLVE-IT-DF/solve-it/tree/main/data) subfolder.
-Each technqiue, weakness, and mitigation is represented as a json file that can be directly viewed.
+Each technique, weakness, and mitigation is represented as a json file that can be directly viewed.

 ## Viewing the knowledge base in a spreadsheet